-ANLS 1610 Primary Evaluation Vaso-Thermal Instrumentation

-Prerequisites: ANAT 1507

-This course introduces the student to the proper utilization of instrumentation for determining areas of possible subluxation.
-Several types of instrumentation including infrared and thermocouple devices and their interpretation will be presented.

-ANLS 1615 Spinal Biomechanics

-Prerequisite: ANAT 1507, CPAP 1502

-This course is designed to give students an in-depth look at the biomechanics and neuromuscular aspects of the spine as it relates to Full Spine Technique.
-Definitions of terms and points of reference that are used in Full Spine Technique will be covered.
-Principles relating to the understanding of technique will be taught with the emphasis on intersegmental principles and how it relates to Full Spine Technique.

-ANLS 1617 Motion and Static Palpation I

-Prerequisites: ANAT 1507

-This course is offered as an introduction to static and motion palpation of the pelvis and lumbar spine.

-ANLS 1618 Motion and Static Palpation II

-Prerequisite: ANLS 1617

-This course is offered as an introduction to static and motion palpation of the cervical and thoracic spine.

-ANLS 2620 X-ray Full Spine Analysis

-Prerequisites: ANAT 1607, RADD 1611

-This course will enable the student to analyze full spine x-rays to determine vertebral misalignments.
-Students will learn to assess radiographic data and utilize it in the correction of spinal subluxations.

-ANLS 3715 Muscle, Gait and Posture Analysis

-Prerequisites: ANLS 1615, DIAG 2740

-This course is designed to introduce the students to the concepts of muscle testing.
-The lecture topics will cover the mechanics of body motion and muscle function, including postural aberrations, and how they apply to the chiropractic subluxation.

-ANLS 4720 Advanced Instrumentation

-Prerequisite: ANLS 3715

-This course presents clinicians with information concerning outcome assessment techniques for the detection and evaluation of the subluxation and other conditions.
-Techniques covered include: thermography, electrodiagnostic procedures including: Surface Electromyography (SEMG), Somatosensory Evoked Potentials (SSEP), Nerve Conduction Velocity (NCV) and other related procedures.
-The objective of the course is to provide a clinician with a detailed understanding of the various techniques and their usefulness in a clinical setting as well as their practical application.

-ANLS 5670 Kinesiology of Sport (MSHS 670)
+Total Clock Hours: 440ANLS 1610 Primary Evaluation Vaso-Thermal InstrumentationPrerequisites: ANAT 1507This course introduces the student to the proper utilization of instrumentation for determining areasSeveral types of instrumentation including infrared and thermocouple devices and their interpretation - ANLS 1615 Spinal Biomechanics Prerequisite: ANAT 1507, CPAP 1502 This course is designed to give students an in-depth look at the biomechanics and neuromuscular asp to Full Spine Technique.
+Definitions of terms and points of reference that are used in Full Spine Techn Principles relating to the understanding of technique will be taught with the emphasis on intersegmen relates to Full Spine Technique. nique will be covered.
+ANLS 1617 Motion and Static Palpation I Prerequisites: ANAT 1507 This course is offered as an introduction to static and motion palpation of the pelvis and lumbar spine (1-2-2) e.
+ANLS 1618 Motion and Static Palpation II Prerequisite: ANLS 1617 This course is offered as an introduction to static and motion palpation of the cervical and thoracic sp (1-2-2) Dine.
+ANLS 2620 X-ray Full Spine Analysis Prerequisites: ANAT 1607, RADD 1611 This course will enable the student to analyze full spine x-rays to determine vertebral misalignments. radiographic data and utilize it in the correction of spinal subluxations.
+(1-2-2) Students will learn to assess ANLS 3715 Muscle, Gait and Posture Analysis Prerequisites: ANLS 1615, DIAG 2740 This course is designed to introduce the students to the concepts of muscle testing.
+The lecture topics body motion and muscle function, including postural aberrations, and how they apply to the chiropra ANLS 4720 Advanced Instrumentation Prerequisite: ANLS 3715 This course presents clinicians with information concerning outcome assessment techniques for the d the subluxation and other conditions.
+Techniques covered include: thermography, electrodiagnostic p Surface Electromyography (SEMG), Somatosensory Evoked Potentials (SSEP), Nerve Conduction Vel related procedures.
+The objective of the course is to provide a clinician with a detailed understanding and their usefulness in a clinical setting as well as their practical application. procedures including: locity (NCV) and other ANLS 5670 Kinesiology of Sport (MSHS 670) Prerequisite: CLIN 3609 (10th quarter student or above) (4-0-3)